To be honest, people don’t usually ask me this.

 Also, don’t assume that most doctors will identify and manage the most important risk factors for falls.
 In my experience, busy doctors often miss opportunities to reduce fall risk, unless a family is proactive in asking for the right kind of help.

 Now that we’ve covered how understanding falls can help you, let’s talk about falls.
 First, I’ll explain why any fall happens.
 Then I’ll share my framework for understanding why a particular older person might fall.

 Why a fall happens

 Why does a fall happen?
-Fundamentally, no matter who you are and what age you are, here’s why a fall happens:
+Fundamentally, no matter who you are and what age you are, here’s why:

 Challenge to balance or strength > Ability to stay upright”

-In other words, a fall happens when we experience some kind of event that challenges our balance or strength.
-If this event overwhelms our ability to remain upright, we fall.
+In other words, we fall when we experience some kind of event that challenges our balance or strength.
+If this event overwhelms our ability to remain upright, down we go.

 Illness or weakness is another situation that will reduce anyone’s ability to stay upright.
 (This is why people of all ages are prone to fall in the hospital.)
 But of course, older adults often have many other things going on which affect their ability to stay on their feet.

 4 Steps to Reduce Fall Risk

 Falls in older people are almost always “multifactorial.”
 This means there are usually several factors that are contributing to a fall, or to a person’s fall risk.